athulnediyedath/Diabetes-Prediction-Analysis/README.md

 # Diabetes-Prediction-Analysis
-This is a Tableau and PostgreSQL based prediction project.
+This is a Tableau and PostgreSQL powered prediction project.